Click Here To Schedule A Consultation

 How do you tell what an acne scar is?

 An acne scar falls into one of two categories: hypertrophic or atrophic acne scars.
-Hypertrophic scars are thick raised scars that develop when too much new collagen is produced during wound-healing.
+Hypertrophic scars are thick raised scars that develop when too much new collagen is produced during wound healing.
 Atrophic scars include ice pick scars, boxcar scars, and rolling scars, and they develop when insufficient collagen is produced during the wound healing process.
 An acne scar can be identified by observing either of these types of lesions after a pimple has healed.
 While acne scars are largely permanent, their appearance can be improved with various treatment options.
 To guarantee the best results and prevent any unwanted side effects associated with acne scar treatment, it is always recommended to consult with a board-certified dermatologist, such as Dr. Michele Green, in New York City.
-Dr. Green can identify the types of acne scars present and recommend the treatment options and skin care products best suited to reducing their appearance and restoring a healthy, smooth, even skin tone and texture.
+Dr. Green can identify the types of acne scars present and recommend treatment options and skin care products that are best suited to reducing their appearance and restoring a healthy, smooth, and even skin tone and texture.
 Many of the treatment options available at Dr. Green’s private dermatology office in Manhattan’s Upper East Side are painless and require very little, if any, downtime.

 What is a hypertrophic scar?